RyanRTJJ/FOTS/README.txt

-Based on original work by Ning Lu (https://github.com/jiangxiluning) and DongLiang Ma (https://vipermdl.github.io/) as well as other open-source implementations of FOTS, especially Tao Luo (@novioleo) Many thanks to all the collaborators and contributors.
+Based on original work by Ning Lu (https://github.com/jiangxiluning) and DongLiang Ma (https://vipermdl.github.io/) as well as other open-source implementations of FOTS.
+Many thanks to all the collaborators and contributors.

 Example images (imgs/example/scenario_1/1.png), (imgs/example/scenario_1/2.png).